How thoughts become things

 Let’s break it down.

-Understanding how thoughts turn into real-life can be tricky.
-Some people make it sound like magic or some secret skill you need to have, but really, it’s pretty simple.
+Understanding how thoughts turn into real-life can be tricky due to sensationalized and complicated information.
+Some people make it sound like magic or some secret skill you need to have (and only they can teach you) but in reality, it’s pretty simple, and all you need to learn is a basic chain of events.

 Here’s an easy example:

-1. Say, you want to reach a goal, but you keep thinking you’ll never make it.
-That makes you feel hopeless.
+Say, you want to reach a goal, but you keep thinking you’ll never make it which leads to feelings of hopelessness. ->

-2. Feeling hopeless leads to inaction.
-You don’t try hard to reach your goal because you think there is no hope of reaching it.
+Feeling hopeless leads to inaction.
+You don’t try to reach your goal because you think there is no chance of accomplishing it. ->

-On the flip side, if you think you can reach your goal, you’ll put in the effort and get better results.
+On the flip side, if you think you can reach your goal, you’ll feel excited or at least hopeful and put in the effort to get better results.
 While positive thinking doesn’t guarantee success, it does make it more likely.

 Here’s a more in-depth example:

 Imagine you wake up late.
 Instead of feeling defeated, you think, “I really needed that sleep.
 Even though I woke up late, I can still get a lot done!”
+You feel excited and hopeful for a productive day.
 Before you know it, you’re smashing through your to-do list and feeling like the queen/king of productivity.

 Now imagine waking up late and thinking, “ugh, I messed up the day.”
 Even though you still have time to be productive, you believe you can’t do it.
 So, you end up binge-watching TV, feeling guilty about wasting time, and maybe even grabbing a drink.
 The next day, the cycle repeats.